PlagueVRC/AntiRip/README.md

 ## Caveats of this System

 1. For a user to see your avatar properly in VRChat, they must have your avatar fully shown.
 Shaders, animations and all.
+You are invisible otherwise.

 2. This synchronizes the key with Avatar 3.0 parameters and does take up 32 bits.
 So this system can only work with avatars that use the VRChat Avatar 3.0 SDK.